UPPS 05.02.02 - Texas State Purchasing Policy

 - An internal repair is defined in Texas Administrative Code Title 34 Part 1 Chapter 20, Subchapter C, Rule 20.213 as a repair that to the extent the scope of work cannot be determined until the equipment is disassembled.
 Internal repairs are usually the result of an unexpected basic service outage, such as the failure of a building’s HVAC system or the mechanical breakdown of a vehicle.
 Internal repairs must contain labor and may also include parts.

 Professional services are defined by Texas Government Code §2254, Professional and Consulting Services.
 These services must be provided in connection with a person who is licensed and employed in the profession or practice.

-Contact the Procurement and Strategic Sourcing Office for guidelines on processing requests for the purchase of professional services.
+Refer to the Procurement Procedures Handbook for guidelines on processing requests for the purchase of professional services.

 SPECIAL PURCHASING PROCEDURES AND REQUIREMENTS

 Purchase of Used Equipment – refer to the Procurement Procedures Handbook.

 Contracting with Current or Prior Employees – refer to UPPS No. 04.04.08, Determining Contract Labor and Independent Contractor Status.

 Purchase of Awards, Flowers, Food, or Refreshments – refer to UPPS No. 03.01.03, Allowable Purchases of Awards and Flowers.

 Purchase of Alcohol – refer to UPPS No. 03.01.18, Purchase of Alcohol.